 If so, you are certainly not alone!
-On various lists of fears, public speaking is often listed as number 1, ahead of the 3 frightening occurrences as death, divorce or disease.
+On various lists of fears, public speaking is often listed as number 1, ahead of the dreaded 3 D’s of death, divorce, and disease.

 No matter what business or organization you are in, sooner or later you are going to have to speak in front of people; whether it’s in front of people at a small meeting, making a presentation to potential clients, or introducing a new product in front of a large crowd.